paulbricman/paulbricman.github.io/_thoughtware/2021-11-28-lexiscore.md

 If the previous two heuristics for finding valuable content were based on outsourcing choice to other users, this and the following one are approaches of outsourcing it to artificial systems.
 Content-based recommendation systems work by suggesting you content which is itself similar to content you've already consumed in the past.
 If you read a lot about AI safety, you'd get more content about AI safety this way.
 This also translates to "related articles" at the bottom of a blog post as a special case of content history being reduced to size one -- only the current piece of content.
 The shortcoming of this approach is naturally that it's easy to get stuck in echo chambers and filter bubbles due to those systems offering precisely what you want now, as opposed to what you might want in the future.
 In my view, Ken Liu seems to argue below that this type of recommendation system reduces [memetic drift](/thoughtware/ideoscope), slowing down the user's velocity across the space of possible selves, and reinforcing immediate short-term relevance through high exploitation and low exploration.

+<div class="top-pad"><blockquote class="quoteback" darkmode="" data-title="The Perfect Match" data-author="Ken Liu" cite="https://kenliu.name/blog/book/the-paper-menagerie-and-other-stories/">
-> "Centillion is an algorithm that's gotten out of hand.
+<div><div><span>Centillion is an algorithm that's gotten out of hand.
 It just gives you more of what it thinks you want.
-And we -- people like me -- think that's the root of the problem.
+And we – people like me – think that's the root of the problem.
 Centillion has put us in little bubbles, where all we see and hear are echoes of ourselves, and we become ever more stuck in our existing beliefs and exaggerated in our inclinations.
-We stop asking questions and accept Tilly's judgement on everything." -- Jenny (The Perfect Match, Ken Liu)
+We stop asking questions and accept Tilly's judgement on everything.</span></div></div>
+<footer>Ken Liu<cite> <a href="https://kenliu.name/blog/book/the-paper-menagerie-and-other-stories/">https://kenliu.name/blog/book/the-paper-menagerie-and-other-stories/</a></cite></footer>
+</blockquote><script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script></div>

 - user-based recommendation systems